inspec/inspec/docs-chef-io/content/inspec/signing.md

 Profile is valid.
 ```

-## How do I look inside a signed profile?
+### How do I look inside a signed profile?

 Use the `inspec export` command to examine a signed profile's contents.
-You must be able to verify the profile in order to export the contents.
-By default, the export command will dump a summary of the profile in a human-readable YAML format, which will include most of the metadata as well as the control IDs, control source code, inputs, and other information you need to make use of the profile.
+You must be able to verify the profile to export the contents.
+By default, the `export` command dumps a summary of the profile in a human-readable YAML format, which includes most of the metadata and the control IDs, control source code, inputs, and other information you need to make use of the profile.

-To view a signed profile, run:
+To view a **signed profile**, run:

 ```bash
 [cwolfe@lodi temp]$ inspec export simple-0.1.0.iaf
 ---